danielrzhang/DMOJ-Java/README.md

 # DMOJ-Java
 This repository contains solutions to my Java solutions/attempts at solutions for questions on DMOJ.

 Do ***NOT*** copy and paste my code!
-Only use my code if you need a hint or a nudge in the right direction for solving difficult problems.
+Only use my code if you need a nudge in the right direction for solving difficult problems.

 # Website
 https://dmoj.ca/